 Aptean Launches Genai Query In Appcentral

-ATLANTA, July 23, 2025 (GLOBE NEWSWIRE) -- Aptean, a global provider of enterprise software, today announced the launch of GenAI Query, a mobile-first conversational intelligence feature within AppCentral, its AI-powered platform.
+ATLANTA, July 24, 2025 (GLOBE NEWSWIRE) -- Aptean, a global provider of enterprise software, today announced the launch of GenAI Query, a mobile-first conversational intelligence feature within AppCentral, its AI-powered platform.
 Purpose-built to deliver real-time insights from complex business data, GenAI Query eliminates the need for dashboards, technical expertise, or delays.
+Watch this 1 min video on GenAI Query to learn more.

 GenAI Query empowers frontline managers; operations leads and finance teams to ask natural-language questions like: